ArdaTuzn/Simon-Tatham-Puzzle-Game/README.md

 Only one has a half-edge ->	MISMATCH
 Neither has a half-edge	-> NOEDGE

-Terminal Representation:
+Terminal Representations:
-Shape	North	East	South	West
-endpoint ^	     > 	      v	     <
-segment	 `	     `	      -	     `
-corner	 └	     ┌	      ┐	     ┘
-tee	     ┴	     ├	      ┬	     ┤
+Shapes:	endpoint, segment, corner, tee
+Direction: North, East, South, West
+Respectfully: Shapes,Direction:
+^, >, v, <
+|, -, |, -
+└, ┌, ┐, ┘
+┴, ├, ┬, ┤

 We also added a shape called "Cross" which has the representation: +